ultranoise/teensyMIDItoolkit/README.md

 # Practice 2: Trigger a MIDI note with a button
 Add one button to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/note-oneButton

-# Practice 3: Read capacitive touch input and transmit it as CC MIDI
+# Practice 3: Read capacitive touch input and transmit it as CC and Pitch Bend
 Add one touch (capacitive) input to the previous project using the following code: https://github.com/ultranoise/teensyMIDItoolkit/tree/master/oneTouch-calibrated

 # To know more